Brian Molko

-Brian Molko (born 10 December 1972) is a Scottish-American musician who is the lead vocalist, guitarist, and lyricist of the band Placebo.
-He is known for his nasal voice and high registered vocals, feminine/androgynous appearance and aggressive guitar style and tunings.
+Brian Molko (born 10 December 1972) is a British-American musician who is the lead vocalist, guitarist, and lyricist of the band Placebo.
+He is known for his nasal voice and high registered vocals, feminine/androgynous appearance, aggressive guitar style and non-standard tunings.

 Early life

 Molko was born in Brussels, Belgium, to an American father of French and Italian heritage and a Scottish mother.
 He had an older brother named Stuart who died in August 2022 after a short illness.
 Molko's family moved frequently during his childhood due to his father's career as a banker; the family lived in Dundee in Scotland, Liberia, Lebanon, and the village of Longeau in Belgium, before eventually settling in the town of Sandweiler, in Luxembourg.

 Although Molko was brought up in a strict household that disapproved of artistic expression (his father wanted him to become a banker), he rebelled by assuming an androgynous image, wearing nail polish, lipstick, and eyeliner, and listening to punk music.

 Molko initially attended the European School of Luxembourg (ESL), but he left because he was bullied.
 He completed his secondary education at the American International School of Luxembourg (AISL), before studying drama at Goldsmiths College in London.